Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-07-self-referential.md

 More broadly, this highlights an interesting parallel between AI coordination and human cognition.
 Just as people maintain a stable sense of identity despite shifting internal processes, AI agents can function cohesively within a larger system while operating independently behind the scenes.

 There is still much to explore, especially in understanding the implications of self-referential communication in AI systems.
 As BarakBot evolves, these insights will help refine its design and expand its capabilities.
-For more details, visit the [project page](/projects/barakbot).
+For more details, visit the [projects page](/projects).